mpbelz/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-We plan to create an app in which a user can add ingredients to a grocery list, those ingredients would be added as inventory into a database, then the user could use those items to create meals/recipes.
+We plan to create an app in which a user can add ingredients to a grocery list, those ingredients are then added as inventory into a database, and can be used to create meals/recipes.
 We will break those ingredients down by protein, carb, veg, etc. Once items are used, they are removed from the current inventory, which will also let the user know when items need to be replenished.
 Ideally, the user will never be without the full ingredients to make a meal, they will also know when it's time to go grocery shopping, and what items need to be purchased.
 There is nothing worse than having to make a grocery list, or deciding what's for dinner!

 ### Features